Sinéad O’Connor, Irish singer of ‘Nothing Compares 2 U’ and more, dead at 56, Irish media says | KRDO

 “It is with great sadness that we announce the passing of our beloved Sinéad.
 Her family and friends are devastated and have requested privacy at this very difficult time.”

 No cause of death was immediately available.
-CNN has reached out to representatives and family members for O’Connor.
+CNN has reached out to representatives and family members of O’Connor.

 Musical achievements